The Heart of the Work

 Behind every framework is a life that made it necessary.
 This one is no different.

-Across more than two decades of experience in mental health, education, and research, Kathryn has worked with individuals and families across the full arc of human need, from schools and homes to clinical agencies, residential programs, and private practice.
+Over more than two decades of experience in mental health, education, and research, Kathryn has worked with individuals and families across the full arc of human need, from schools and homes to clinical agencies, residential programs, and private practice.
 Throughout, she has remained deeply attuned to the patterns that shape human suffering, adaptation, and transformation.

 What distinguishes Kathryn's perspective is the breadth of her experience and the depth of her perception.
 Her foundation includes formal study in psychology, cognitive neuroscience, perception, systems thinking, and trauma, alongside years of lived exploration into relationships, spirituality, energy, and the deeper forces that shape human life.
-From an early age, she experienced the world differently.
-Over time, through her own process of healing and self-discovery, that difference clarified into a distinct capacity: fast pattern recognition, coherent intuition, and an unusual ability to perceive what is unfolding beneath the surface.

 A woman with curly blonde hair and blue eyes, wearing a navy blue textured top, jewelry including bangles and rings, resting her chin on her hand, indoors with a bookshelf and door in the background.